 \subsection{Isotropic elastic}

 Finally, we consider the isotropic elastic equation.
-Unlike the two previous acoustic approximation, this equation has two major properties.
-First, this is a first-order system in time, which allow us to extend our work to a smaller range of local data dependency along time.
-By consequence, we demonstrate that the benefits of time-blocking, and our implementation of it, is not limited to a single pattern along the time dimension.
-Second, this equation is a coupled system of a vectorial and a tensorial PDE, which increases the data movement drastically (one or two versus nine state parameters) on the wavefield but also contains non-scalar expressions of the source and receiver expressions that involve multiple wavefields.
+Unlike the two previous acoustic approximations, this equation has two significant properties.
+First, this is a first-order system in time, which allows us to extend our work to a smaller range of local data dependency over time.
+Consequently, we demonstrate that the benefits of time-blocking and our implementation of it are not limited to a single pattern along the time dimension.
+Second, this equation is a coupled system of a vectorial and a tensorial PDE, which increases the data movement drastically (one or two versus nine state parameters) on the wavefield and contains non-scalar expressions of the source and receiver expressions that involve multiple wavefields.

-The elastic isotropic wave-equation, parametrized by the Lamé parameters $\lambda, \mu$ and the density $\rho$, is defined as \cite{virieux1986p}:
+The isotropic elastic wave-equation, parametrized by the Lamé parameters $\lambda, \mu$ and the density $\rho$, is defined as \cite{virieux1986p}:

-where $v$ is a vector-valued function with one component per cartesian direction and the stress $\tau$ is a symmetric second-order tensor-valued function.
+where $v$ is a vector-valued function with one component per cartesian direction, and the stress $\tau$ is a symmetric second-order tensor-valued function.

 In the following section, we consider these three wave-equations for varying spatial discretization orders to verify and analyze our temporal blocking method.